qbead/qbeadWebsite/content/book/dancing.md

 ![In this picture you can see the x and y axes of your SpinWheel.
 ](/images/dance_axis.jpg)

 To see the senor respond to rotional motion, upload the sketch here: `Examples → SpinWearables → Dancing_with_Color → 1D_Rotation_Light_Up_Basic` to your SpinWheel and explore what happens when you rotate your SpinWheel.
-You can also read more about what each command in[this 1D Rotation sketch](/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Basic/1D_Rotation_Light_Up_Basic.ino.html) does.
+You can also read more about what each command in [this 1D Rotation sketch](/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Basic/1D_Rotation_Light_Up_Basic.ino.html) does.

 <!--TODO: Maybe only choose one or two of these to be in the lesson and have the rest be elsewhere; Add more context/explanation/better commenting -->

 One simple modification we can make to the previous sketch is to have the LEDs change color based on the direction of rotation.
-In the script below, the LEDs light up green up when the device is spun in one direction, and blue when spun in the other direction.
-If you prefer other colors, then you can modify the code below to change the colors.
-For a hint of how to do this and a more detailed explanation of those code, you can also check out [this script](/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Advanced/1D_Rotation_Light_Up_Advanced.ino.html).
-You can upload the sketch from: `Examples → SpinWearables → Dancing_with_Color → 1D_Rotation_Light_Up_Advanced`.
+You can upload the sketch from: `Examples → SpinWearables → Dancing_with_Color → 1D_Rotation_Light_Up_Advanced` to give it a try on your own SpinWheel.

 ```cpp
 #include "SpinWearables.h"